Take your 2026 Super Snapshot

 Why it’s important to check your super contributions

-When someone pays you money they owe, it’s normal to check your bank account to see if it’s there.
-It’s a good idea to regularly check your super account to keep on top of your transactions such as payments and contributions.
+When someone pays you it’s normal to check your bank account to make sure the money arrived.
+Doing the same with your super account can help you keep on top of your transactions.

-Nearly 4 out of 5 AustralianSuper members aged 50 and over said they would know if their super wasn’t paid correctly2.
+4 out of 5 people aged 50 and over who answered this question in 2025 would check to make sure their super is being paid correctly2.

 Checking your super account for employer payments and extra contributions helps you know how your super is tracking - and what to do next.
 Reviewing the ‘Transactions’ page by logging into your account online or via the AustralianSuper mobile app is the best way to stay across your super transactions.